neuroinformatics-unit/HowTo/docs/source/data_analysis/HPC-module-SLEAP.md

 - The `#` lines are comments.
 They are not executed by SLURM, but they are useful for explaining the script to your future self and others.

+- `--ntasks-per-node=1` tells SLURM to launch one process per node.
+PyTorch Lightning (which SLEAP uses internally) requires this form rather than `--ntasks` or `-n`.
+  Lightning then manages GPU parallelism internally within that single process.
+  `--cpus-per-task=8` allocates 8 CPU cores to that process, which are used for data loading and preprocessing.

 - `--gres gpu:a100:1` requests 1 GPU of type A100.
 If you don't care about the specific GPU type, you can simply request `--gres gpu:1`.
 You can inspect the available GPU